 Computer and Technical Requirements

 A computer with adequate internet connection.
-An I Pad may not accept the Adobe Connect class softward.
+An I Pad will accept the Adobe Connect download.
 An I Phone is not acceptable because it is too small to see materials for the length of the webinar lectures and the data download with the videos is extensive.
 Participants are responsible for their technology needs and requirements.

 No head set is needed; no web cam is needed.
 Please set up your speakers so you can hear.
 Parents are interactive with the facilitator through a chat box.
 The facilitator is heard and materials are presented live, in real time, with a facilitator experienced in divorce mediation and parenting time coordination.

-The webinar is not attended through this website.
-A separate web link to enter the virtual classroom is provided the Friday before the class.
+The webinar cannot be accessed through this website.
+A separate web link to the virtual classroom is provided the Friday before the class.
 We encourage step-parents or grandparents that are actively involved in the lives of the children to sit in on the lectures.
 Step parents and grandparents cannot be part of class interaction, but it can be helpful to view the materials with the parent.
 Certification is provided to registered parent only.